Benchmark Computation of Morphological Complexity in the Functionalized Cahn-Hilliard Gradient Flow: Computational accuracy and efficiency

-A more intuitive comparison of the performance arises from plotting the FTT calls verses the global discretization error, with $\sigma_{\rm tol}$ acting as a parameterization of the curve.
+A more intuitive comparison of the performance arises from plotting the FFT calls verses the global discretization error, with $\sigma_{\rm tol}$ acting as a parameterization of the curve.
 This is the dollars-per-digit plot, shown in Figure\,\ref{f:BM3-L2} (right).
 In this plot, the lowest curve attains the desired global discretization error with the least computation cost.
 Setting $G_{\rm rte}=2.5\times 10^{-3}$ as an acceptable upper limit, we find that all schemes except \ETD achieve this global tolerance at comparable computational costs that correspond to disparate local truncation errors.
 The \IMEX scheme is generally the most efficient, hitting the global accuracy mark with $1.5\times10^{5}$ FFT calls at $\sigma_{\rm tol}=3\times 10^{-6}$, while \PSD does so with $2\times 10^5$ FFT calls at a much lower $\sigma_{\rm tol}=10^{-3}$, and \SAV with $2\times10^5$ FFT calls at $\sigma_{\rm tol}=3 \times 10^{-6}.$ However the efficiency of the \PSD decays with global relative error above this acceptable upper limit, recovering only at very small global error.
-The overall result is a large interval in which the linear-implicit schemes slightly outperform \PSD\!\!. \tcr{The \ETD scheme is not competitive, requiring considerably more computational effort to achieve the same accuracy.}
+The overall result is a large interval in which the linear-implicit schemes slightly outperform \PSD\!\!.
+The \ETD scheme is not competitive, requiring considerably more computational effort to achieve the same accuracy.
+A heuristic argument for this result, based upon scaling of trunction error in the thin-interface regime ($\varepsilon\ll1)$ is presented in Appendix B.

 For the stiffer Foot 1 benchmark simulations with $\qtype=0.2$ the linear-implicit schemes perform at a similar level to the $\qtype=0$ benchmarks, while the nonlinearly implicit \PSD experiences slower convergence in its nonlinear solver.
 As shown in Figure\,\ref{f:BM4-L2} (left), the global error for each scheme is an approximately linear function of local truncation error on the log-log scale, corresponding to a power law exponent in the range $0.5\sim0.6$ that is slightly reduced from the $2/3$ exponent observed for the super-critical benchmark.
 The computational efficiency plot, Figure\,\ref{f:BM4-L2} (right), the data for both Foot 1 and Foot 2 benchmarks are compared.
 The linear-implicit schemes substantially outperform the nonlinear-implicit \PSD\!, with the \IMEX scheme preserving its proportional efficiency over \SAV over two orders of magnitude of global discretization error.
 For the linear-implicit schemes the computational cost is very similar for Foot 1 and 2, with the Foot 2 simulations slightly more accurate due to the increase in spatial resolution to $N=512.$ Conversely, the nonlinear-implicit \PSD requires significantly more effort with increasing $\qtype$ as the iteration count in the nonlinear solver increases significantly.
 The minimal cost for \SAV to achieve the acceptable global discretization error is roughly 1.4 that of \IMEX\!\!.
 It is worth noting that \PSD is comparably more efficient at lower global error; indeed it requires only 5 and 20 times the computational effort of \IMEX to achieve an error of $7\times10^{-4}$ for the Foot 1 and Foot 2 benchmarks, respectively.